Captain Jan: Plot summary

 The real-life tugboat Titan (later Drente), in ongoing service between 1894 and 1935, is similar to the boats in which Jan Wandelaar sailed.

 In the 1890s and 1900s, the Netherlands saw the fast flourishing of a new kind of shipping: ocean-going tugboats.
 While hitherto tugboats were strictly local affairs, never going out of sight of shore, the new kind were regularly crossing the oceans, towing Dutch-made dredgers, floating cranes, lighters and sluice gates to Asia, Africa and South America - wherever Dutch engineers were busily building harbors and damming rivers.

 These tugboats became the source of intense Dutch national pride - "Holland's Glory" of the original title.
 Tugboats captains were elevated to the status of national heroes, newspapers reported on their exploits and boys collected the photos of captains and dreamed of becoming one of them.
 The book tells of Jan Wandelaar, a boy who grew up to realize that dream - though at a harsh price.

-Jan Wandelaar, the only child of a fisherman's widow, started as a deckhand on a slow paddleboat on the North Holland Canal.
+Jan Wandelaar, the only child of a fisherman's widow, started as a deckhand on a slow paddleboat on the internal and coastal waters of North Holland.
 During an accident he showed courage and initiative and saved the ship.
 This drew the attention of the kindly owner, Mijnheer van Munster, who encouraged the promising youth to study for a Mate's certificate.
 During the examination Jan's girlfriend Nellie, the lock-keeper's daughter, was waiting tensely until he emerged glowing to tell her that he had passed.
 Jan's future seemed assured - he would be an officer on one of the glorious deep-sea tugboats, and earn enough to marry Nellie and buy a neat little house.